 Want to get your friends and family interested in making natural products?
 Try hosting a Make and Take Party!
 During your party, guests will see, smell, and maybe even taste all the herbs and oils you already know and love in a variety of ways.
 From the avid enthusiast, to the curious observer, everyone will have a good time while learning about making natural beauty and personal care products.
 Not only that, they will also leave with some beautiful creations in hand to try in their daily lives.

 Now's a great time to plan a make and take party for another reason: holiday gifts!
-Many of us have aspirations of DIYing lots of beautiful holiday gifts, but the reality is: it's easy to let that sort of thing fall to the backburner.
+Many of us have aspirations of DIYing lots of beautiful holiday gifts (like those here), but the reality is: it's easy to let that sort of thing fall to the backburner.
 Especially if you've never done it before!
 Getting together with friends to get it done simplifies things a lot.
 PLUS, you'll all save on ingredients if you can buy them in bulk.
-(I suggest Mountain Rose Herbs for all your ingredients!
-They have herbs, oils, and even containers you can use.)

 Who should I invite?